vmware-archive/pad-pcc-demo/README.md

-## Caching Data with Pivotal Cloud Cache (PCC)
+## Pivotal Cloud Cache (PCC) Primer App
-This guide walks through the process of using PCC to cache certain results to speed up your frontend app.
+This is a simple app which demonstrates Look-Aside caching pattern and leverages Spring Cloud Connector and Spring Data modules with Pivotal Cloud Cache(PCC) and Pivotal MySQL v2 Tiles.

+Please reach out to Pivotal Architecture for Data(PAD) team at pad@pivotal.io for any information

 ![IMG_002](https://github.com/Pivotal-Field-Engineering/pad-pcc-demo/blob/master/images/IMG_002.png)